 Skydiving is a community as well as a sport.
 The community factor is a big draw for skydivers because of the positivity that they have found here.
 Many different paths have led them to the plane, but they are all looking for the same thrill.
 One of the last things you’ll experience before jumping out of the plane is a community handshake.
 It’s loud in the plane, and we want everyone to have a safe and fun jump – so this ritual is just as important as the how-tos and techniques.

-Tandem skydiving takes a lot of the work out of skydiving for you if that is what you are looking for.
+Tandem skydiving training takes a lot of the work out of skydiving for you if that is what you are looking for.
 It also allows the more adventurous among us to safely take the reins from their instructor and really control the experience.
 This another thing that the lesson will help you figure out — are you looking for an easy ride or do you want to take control of your experience?

-Remember, your first lesson isn’t going to cover everything you need to be a master of the skies.
+Remember, your first skydiving training isn’t going to cover everything you need to be a master of the skies.
 But it can and will equip you for your first skydive, ensuring you feel comfortable and confident.
 This is why tandem is also a great first experience.
 If you do happen to forget a step, your instructor is there to remind you.
 A bonus to the handicam footage we offer is that you can revisit this first jump over and over.
 You can rewatch and see what steps you remembered in the moment.
 If you become a skydiver it will be helpful to see where you can improve, and you’ll treasure watching those possible mistakes when you are an expert.

-We are experts in safety and want you to be too.
+We are experts in safety and skydive training want you to be too.
 By the time you are 12,000ft up you will be equipped and knowledgeable, ready to educate your less adventurous friends on what they are missing.
 If you would like to book a once in a lifetime experience, contact us.
 Our customer service professionals are ready to answer your questions and to find the best flight day that works for you.